umee-network/umee/docs/architecture/ADR-005-liquidation.md

 Their borrow limit is calculated similarly using the borrower's uToken balance, their collateral settings, current uToken exchange rates, and token collateral weights.
 Liquidation happens when a sum of borrower loans is bigger than the `CalculateLiquidationThreshold(borrower_collateral)`.

-During liquidation any of the borrower's collateral token can be liquidated to pay off any borrower's loan denom.
+During liquidation any of the borrower's collateral tokens can be liquidated to pay off any of their loans.

 ### Message Types